 The Company's By-Laws set forth procedures requiring that any shareholder wishing to bring business before an annual meeting of shareholders, including the nomination of candidates to the Board of Directors, give timely written notice to the Secretary of the Company.
 To be timely such notice must be delivered personally or mailed to and received at the Company's principal executive offices not less than 60 or more than 90 days before the Annual Meeting, except that, if less than 70 days notice or prior public disclosure of the Annual Meeting date is given to shareholders, notice by a shareholder is timely if received not later than the close of business on the 10th day after the date notice of the Annual Meeting was mailed or public disclosure thereof was made.
-Shareholders' proposals intended to be presented at the 2006 Annual Meeting of Shareholders must be received by the Company no later than January 21, 2006 for inclusion in the Company's proxy statement and form of proxy relating to that meeting.
+Shareholders' proposals intended to be presented at the 2007 Annual Meeting of Shareholders must be received by the Company no later than January 19, 2007 for inclusion in the Company's proxy statement and form of proxy relating to that meeting.

-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

 Section 16(a) of the Securities and Exchange Act of 1934, as amended, requires the Company's executive officers, directors, and persons who own more than 10% of a registered class of the Company's equity securities (the "10% Stockholders") to file reports of ownership and changes of ownership with the Securities and Exchange Commission.
 As a practical matter, the Company assists its directors, officers and certain 10% Stockholders by completing and filing Section 16 reports on their behalf.
-The Company's executive officers, directors and 10% Stockholders timely complied with all such filing requirements applicable to them with respect to their beneficial ownership of Capital Stock, except that a Form 3 ("Initial Statement of Beneficial Ownership") for Michael Hand, the Company's Controller, was inadvertently filed two days late.
-In addition, due to administrative errors, one Form 4 reporting three transactions and another Form 4 reporting two transactions the following day by Alexander Grinberg, a 10% Stockholder, were filed one and two days late, respectively; and a stock award granted to Richard Cote under the Company's Stock Incentive Plan in April 2004 was untimely reported that same month.
+The Company's executive officers, directors and 10% Stockholders timely complied with all such filing requirements applicable to them with respect to their beneficial ownership of Capital Stock, except that a Form 3 ("Initial Statement of Beneficial Ownership") for Ernest LaPorte, the Company's Vice President Financial Reporting - Principal Accounting Officer, was inadvertently filed six days late.